decoding block tells Tangent how to interpret message bytes coming from a source (Kafka/MSK, sockets, files, SQS, etc.).It has two knobs:

 -

-Batch ingestion with json-arrayWhen a payload is a JSON array, Tangent emits one record per element.
-Great for files or batched Kafka messages.
+json-arrayWhen a payload is a JSON array, Tangent emits one record per element.
+Great for files or batched Kafka messages. -

-Compression autois production-friendly Works reliably across mixed inputs: headers, filenames, or magic bytes will be used to detect gzip/zstd.
+autois production-friendly Works reliably across mixed inputs: headers, filenames, or magic bytes will be used to detect gzip/zstd. -

 Text inputs